-The Rosemount 3410 Series Gas Ultrasonic Flow meter uses two calibration steps: Dry calibration procedure and Wet calibration procedure using gas flow velocity.
+The Rosemount 3410 Series Gas Ultrasonic Flow meter uses two calibration steps: "dry" calibration and "wet" calibration.

-In this methodology, the dry calibration values are set by Rosemount at the factory and are not expected to be modified; the wet calibration values are expected to be set as the result of a user flow calibration (if desired).
+In this methodology, the "dry-calibration" values are set by Rosemount at the factory and are not expected to be modified; the "wet-calibration" values are expected to be set as the result of a user flow calibration (if desired).
 These two calibration methods are explained in further detail below.